KianShepherd/dusk/README.md

 -l<library>       Add library to link to executable at compile time.
 -L<path>          Add path to library link paths.
 ```

-Would compile a file named `test.ds` into an executable.

 ## Current Functionality